-Motion 2021 business report, financial statements and earning distribution, submitted for approve

-(1) 2021 Financial Statements (including consolidated and standalone financial statements) were audited by KPMG CPAs, Cheng, An-Chih and Tseng, Mei-Yu.
+Motion 2021 business report, financial statements and earning distribution, submitted for approve statements) were audited by KPMG CPAs, Cheng, An-Chih and Tseng, Mei-Yu.
 The aforementioned, FY 2021 Business Report and Earning Distribution Table have been approved by the audit committee.